uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 * Log Smoothing*: Logarithmic smoothing was applied to high-variance features (Noncompliant Count, Issue Number, Precipitation) to prevent dominance by single variables.

-Additional regularization terms were excluded to avoid further underfitting, given the inherent sparsity of the dataset.
 #v(1em)
 === 4.4.2 Feature Standardization
 Input features consisted of Average Temperature, Average Precipitation, Heat Vulnerability Index, NoncompliantCount, IssueNumber, Month, and the one-hot encoded borough columns.
 All variables were standardized to improve gradient stability.
 The target variable (Injury) was normalized using mean and standard deviation scaling.
 The dataset was divided into training (80 percent) and validation (20 percent) subsets.